North Atlantic Right Whales in Peril

-North Atlantic right whales could be extinct by 2040 if we don’t act quickly.
+The North Atlantic right whale could be extinct by 2040 if we don’t act quickly.
 Once a common target for whalers, the population rebounded in recent decades only to face new and increasing threats.
 We need all hands on deck to save right whales, right now.

 CLF in Action

-Saving this magnificent species is up to us: Most right whale deaths are caused by human activities.
+Saving the North Atlantic right whale is up to us: Most right whale deaths are caused by human activities.
 CLF has taken action to protect right whales for decades, from successfully fighting oil and gas drilling within whales’ habitats, to ensuring offshore wind projects don’t cause harm, to taking on the federal government to protect whales from threats posed by commercial fishing gear.

 But gear and fishing efforts have changed over the years, and so have the risks to the fragile whale population.
 That’s why CLF is ramping up our efforts in the fight to save this species.
 We have the legal expertise necessary to pressure fishery regulators to implement long-term solutions.